Ukraine

 Can the authorities or the police keep my passport?

-People fleeing Ukraine can enter and stay in Germany until 04.03.2025.
+You do not need a visa to enter the country until 31.12.2024.
 After entering Germany, you can stay here for 90 days (within 180 days) without a visa.
-That mean you do not need a residence permit for this period.
+That means you do not need a residence permit for this period.
 If you want to stay longer in Germany, you must apply for a residence permit within these 90 days.

 I do not have my passport / ID card with me or have lost it.
 What can I do?